 Consumers often get mixed messages regarding some food industry terms.
 Some of these terms may appear on chicken labels.
-Here are the facts to help clear up any definition confusion.>i>
+Here are some terms with definitions to help clear up any confusion.

 There’s no precise federal government definition of “free range,” so the U.S. Department of Agriculture (USDA) approves these label claims on a case-by-case basis.
 USDA generally permits the term to be used if chickens have access to the outdoors for at least some part of the day, whether the chickens choose to go outside or not.
 In practice, most chickens stay close to water and feed, which is usually located within the chicken house.
 Chicken labeled as “organic” must also be “free-range,” but not all “free-range” chicken is also “organic.”
 Less than 1% of chickens nationwide are raised as “free range,” according to the National Chicken Council (NCC).

 All chickens are raised on farms.
 So any chicken could be labeled “farm-raised.”
 When this term is used on restaurant menus and the like, it usually refers to chickens raised on a local farm.

 Under USDA regulations, a “natural” product has no artificial ingredients, coloring ingredients, or chemical preservatives, and is minimally processed, just enough to get it ready to be cooked.
 Most ready-to-cook chicken can be labeled “natural,” if processors choose to do so.